yozuk/yozuk-docs/content/docs/app/cli.md

 ## Introduction

-If you prefer a terminal interface, Yozuk has a CLI application called `zuk`.
+Yozuk has a CLI application called `zuk`.

 There are pre-built binaries for some platforms, but you can build it from the source by yourself.